 When creating characters, prose enables a writer to curate the voice of that character.
 For example, one of the most iconic opening lines in literature informs us of what type of character we will be following.

-Albert Camus’ The Stranger utilizes prose in first person to establish the voice of the story’s protagonist.
+Albert Camus’ The Stranger utilizes the first person to establish the voice of the story’s protagonist.

 “Mother died today.
 Or, maybe, yesterday; I can’t be sure.
 The telegram from the Home says: YOUR MOTHER PASSED AWAY.
 FUNERAL TOMORROW.
 DEEP SYMPATHY.
 Which leaves the matter doubtful; it could have been yesterday.”